Mardcelo/Mardcelo/README.md

 ![](https://komarev.com/ghpvc/?username=Mardcelo&color=green)
 ## Introduction

-Half-drunk Security Researcher that is currently working on Quantum/Co-current Computing, Software Security, Firmware Security.
+Half-drunk Security Researcher that is currently working on Quantum/Co-current Computing, Software Development/Security, Firmware Security.
 Call it, I looked most of the topic that interests me.

+Im mostly working on Compiler Design, and Fuzzing some random stuffs that I can find on my house.

 I would like to thank my mentors @[Gamozolabs](https://github.com/gamozolabs), @[Tandasat](https://github.com/tandasat)